simon-cutts/serverless-event-sourcing/README.md

   EventBucket:
     Type: 'AWS::S3::Bucket'
     Properties:
-      BucketName: "<YOUR UNIQUE BUCKET NAME>"
+      BucketName: "<YOUR EVENT BUCKET NAME>"
 ```
 To build and install the customer record application you will need [AWS CLI](https://aws.amazon.com/cli/), [SAM](https://github.com/awslabs/serverless-application-model) and [Gradle](https://gradle.org/) installed on your computer.